Hiring for Talent, Not Just Skills and Experience, Can Be Your Competitive Advantage!

 Deliver the training needed – for both your high potential and highly experienced new hires.

 Before you implement a hiring program focused on potential, make sure you have a training or mentoring program in place that aligns with your hiring promise.
-Managers who hire for potential but don’t have the training or mentoring resources in place to develop that potential have wasted their time.
+Managers who hire for potential but don’t have the training or mentoring resources to develop that potential have wasted their time.

 We hear stories all the time about companies who throw their high potential employees into jobs they know nothing about and let them “sink or swim”.
 For the employees who “make it”, there is always that thrill of survival, but rarely do these employees believe they have performed meaningful work or contributed to the employer in a meaningful way.
 Many will tell you they simply found a way to fly under the radar before they left for another, more meaningful job.